TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### Nested objects and arrays in state

 In the above example, notice how we had to copy the existing state object.
-Herein lies another lesson, nested objects and arrays as state can get tricky fast, since you will have to replicate the nested items as well.
+Herein lies another lesson, nested objects and arrays as state can get tricky fast since you will have to replicate the nested items as well.
 Be careful when using them.

 </div>

 ### How state updates

 State updates are asynchronous.
 What this implies is whenever you call the `setState` function, React will apply the update in the **next** component render.
 This concepts takes a while to wrap your head around.
-With a lot of practice, you'll get the hand of it no time.
+With a lot of practice, you'll get the hang of it no time.

 Remember, state variables aren't reactive, the component is.
 This can be understood by the fact that calling `setState` re-renders the entire component instead of just changing the state variable on the fly.